-Looking for the best stuffing ever?
-This from-scratch sausage stuffing recipe is decadent, delicious, can easily be made ahead and is perfect for your Thanksgiving dinner, or any special meal!
+Looking for a classic sausage stuffing that puts any boxed mix to shame?
+This from-scratch sausage stuffing recipe is decadent and delicious, can easily be made ahead, and is perfect for your Thanksgiving dinner, or any special meal!

 If you’ve never made sausage stuffing before, you’re missing out.
 Adding sausage takes your flavor and savor to a new level.
 In fact, you should be warned that it is entirely possible for this stuffing to upstage your turkey.
 It could literally be a meal of its own.
 This stuffing is full of textures and flavors.
 It has savory sausage, toasty bread edges, heady fresh herbs, chewy, sweet craisins, crunchy onion and celery, and creamy richness throughout.
 This stuffing is the best.
 You will come back to it again and again!